ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 # Conclusion
-This ends the first part of the series *Hands on Quantum Computing with Qiskit".
+This ends the first part of the series *Hands on Quantum Computing with Qiskit*.
 You learned how to create a quantum circuit to make simulations of superposed, and entangled qubits.
 And you have seen how to perform the measurement and create a parametrized circuit that can be run on a real quantum computer.